SUUSAMYR

 Suusamyr Valley

-Suusamyr Valley (or Suusamur Valley) is situated at the altitude of 2200 – 2600 m above the sea level, between the Suusamyr Too and the Kyrgyz Ala-Too mountain ranges and is more like a high plateau than a valley.
+Suusamyr Valley (or Suusamur Valley) is situated at the altitude of 2200 – 2600 m above the sea level, between the Suusamyr Too and the Kyrgyz Ala-Too mountain ranges and is more like a high plateau than a valley and for most tourists it serves as a pass through destination between Bishkek and southern destinations of the country.
 The length of this green valley is about 150 km in east – west direction and the mountains surrounding it reach heights up to 4500 meters.

 During the winter the whole area is covered with deep snow, more precisely from November to April.
 In the summer time the lush valley is populated with sheep and horses with lonely white yurts in the middle of vast green areas.
 The pastures of the valley are considered one of the best in Kyrgyzstan and the weather is considerably more cool than in the Chui valley area making it a perfect getaway in the +40C summer heat waves.
 Suusamur valley is sparsely populated except few small villages.
 Driving through this high plateau offers great views regardless of the season.